Getting Started with Cypress Installation for Test Automation

 To gain accurate test insights and explore bugs that end users may encounter in the real world, testing in real environments is mandatory.
 BrowserStack allows testing teams or individual testers to execute Cypress tests across leading browsers like Chrome, Edge, and Firefox.

-Using BrowserStack’s real device cloud, one can instantly get started with parallel testing using Cypress across 30+ browser versions.
+Using BrowserStack, one can instantly get started with parallel testing using Cypress across 30+ browser versions.
 Refer to this quick start guide to get started with Cypress automation on BrowserStack.
-Additionally, one can also refer to this sample Cypress tutorial that explains how to run Cypress tests on BrowserStack’s infrastructure.
+Additionally, refer to this sample Cypress tutorial that explains how to run Cypress tests on BrowserStack’s infrastructure.